dvejsada/PID_integration/readme.md

 ### Manual

-To install this integration manually you have to download pid_integration folder into your config/custom_components folder.
+To install this integration manually you have to download pid_departures folder into your config/custom_components folder.

 ## Configuration